datazoompuc/datazoom.amazonia/README.md

 # datazoom.amazonia

 datazoom.amazonia is an R package that facilitates access to official data regarding the Amazon.
 The package provides functions that download and pre-process selected datasets.
-Data is in general provided at the municipality-year level (see the documentation for more information).
 Currently we support:
-* INPE - PRODES: deforestation
+* INPE - PRODES: deforestation by municipality
-* INPE - DETER: deforestation warnings
-* INPE - DEGRAD: degradation
+* INPE - DEGRAD: degradation by municipality
-* MDIC - COMEX: exports and imports
+* MDIC - Comex: exports and imports by municipality or state
-* IBGE - PIB-Munic: gdp
+* IBGE - PIB-Munic: gdp by municipality
-* IBGE - CEMPRE: formal employment
-* IBGE - Census: income
-* IBGE - SIGMINE: mining area
-* IBGE - PAM: agricultural data
-* MAPBIOMAS: land covering
+* MAPBIOMAS: land covering by municipality or state
+* INPE - DETER: deforestation warnings by municipality
 * IMAZON - IPS: Social Progress Index by municipality

 <!-- badges: start -->